liguowang/dcon/README.md

 **Speed**:

-1. When VCF (candidate SNPs within captured regions) file was provided , Dcon took **1 minutes and 51 seconds** to estimate DNA contamination from a 318Mb BAM file containing 4,436,375 alignments.
+When VCF (9265 candidate SNPs within captured regions) file was provided , Dcon took **6 minutes and 5 seconds** to estimate DNA contamination from a 177 Mb BAM file containing 2 million alignments.
-2. When BED (i.e. captured regions) file was provided, Dcon took **32 minutes and 2 seconds** to call variants and estimate DNA contamination from the same BAM file mentioned above.

 ## Performance